-The Orange County Transportation Authority has been working with local cities, the County of Orange, and the California Department of Transportation in funding and implementing key regional traffic signal synchronization projects.
+The Orange County Transportation Authority has been working with local cities, the County of Orange, and the California Department of Transportation to fund and implement key regional traffic signal synchronization projects.
 This report provides an update on the Measure M2 Regional Traffic Signal Synchronization Program, including results from recently completed projects.